kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 This project was developed using Katalon Studio ver7.9.1, but it should work on any version 7.0+.

 I developed this plug-in for my own sake.
-I suppose it would be useful other Katalon users.
+I hope it could be useful other Katalon users.

 # Background